Triad (organised crime): 20th century

-During the 1960s and 1970s, several notable triad leaders were active such Ng Sik-ho and Ma Sik-chun in Hong Kong and Stephen Tse in Boston.
+During the 1960s and 1970s, several notable triad leaders were active such as Ng Sik-ho and Ma Sik-chun in Hong Kong and Stephen Tse in Boston.
 In the early 1980s, the Chinese Communist Party Deputy Committee Secretary of Xinhua News Agency, Wong Man-fong, negotiated with Hong Kong-based triads on behalf of the government of People's Republic of China to ensure their peace after the handover of Hong Kong.
-While triad activity increased in mainland China in the 1980s as a result of economic and political changes, increased corruption, rapid urbanization, and increased demands for illicit goods and services.
-The 1980s and 1990s saw the downfall of several prominent triad leaders, with arms smuggler Cheung Tze-keung, triad leader Wan Kuok-koi and Peter Chong (convicted of racketeering and extortion) all ending up behind bars, while entertainment industry figures such as Taiwanese director Jimmy Wang Yu and Hong Kong film producer Charles Heung were suspected of having ties to organized crime.
+While triad activity increased in mainland China in the 1980s as a result of economic and political changes, increased corruption, rapid urbanisation, and increased demands for illicit goods and services.
+The 1980s and 1990s saw the downfall of several prominent triad leaders, with arms smuggler Cheung Tze-keung, triad leader Wan Kuok-koi and Peter Chong (convicted of racketeering and extortion) all ending up behind bars, while entertainment industry figures such as Taiwanese director Jimmy Wang Yu and Hong Kong film producer Charles Heung were suspected of having ties to organised crime.
+In later years, the increase in corruption forced Chinese authorities to launch a series of anti-organised crime campaigns to target criminal syndicates and stop them once and for all.
+These efforts highlighted concerns about the involvement of minors in organised criminal activity, particularly in drug distribution and smuggling.
+These crackdowns, for example, in Zhanjiang City dismantled many gangs that controlled or operated in the sand-mining, seafood and basket industries.
+In addition to underground criminal groups, the triads were heavily involved in various accounts of corruption, with reports including corrupt links with gang leaders, village heads, party secretaries, and even local PSB officers who would oppress residents in local towns.